Harmon Killebrew: Kansas City Royals (1975)

-Legacy
+Career overall

+Statistics and achievements

-Killebrew hit 573 home runs (12th all time), drove in 1,584 RBIs and had 1,559 (15th all time) bases on balls during his career.
+Killebrew hit 573 home runs (12th all time), drove in 1,584 runs and had 1,559 (15th all time) bases on balls during his career.
 He is also the all-time home run record holder among players born in Idaho; Vance Law is second.
 He also finished with the record of having the most plate appearances (9,831) in his career without a sacrifice hit (since broken by Frank Thomas with 10,074 plate appearances).

-Reggie Jackson once said, "If Harmon Killebrew isn't the league's best player, I've never seen one."
-The street along the south side of the Mall of America, the former site of Metropolitan Stadium, in Bloomington, Minnesota, is named "Killebrew Drive" in his honor.
-Banners that hung above the Metrodome's outfield upper deck, resembling baseball cards, showed the retired numbers: Killebrew (3), Rod Carew (29), Tony Oliva (6), Kent Hrbek (14) and Kirby Puckett (34).
-In 1999, he was ranked 69th on The Sporting News list of the 100 Greatest Baseball Players and nominated as a finalist for Major League Baseball's All-Century Team.
-When the Twins moved to Target Field in 2010, Gate 3 on the southeast (center field) side of the stadium was named in his honor.
-There are also corresponding gates for the team's other retired numbers.
-Killebrew Canyon at Heavenly Mountain Resort is also named after Killebrew, who skied the resort's outer limits after his retirement from baseball.